sgf/Switch/examples/Switch.System.Windows.Forms/README.md

 * [CheckBox](./CheckBox) Represents a Windows CheckBox control.
 * **CheckedListBox** Represents a Windows control to display a list of items.
 * **ComboBox** Represents a Windows combo box control.
+* [Control](./Control) Defines the base class for controls, which are components with visual representation.
 * **DateTimePicker** Represents a Windows control that allows the user to select a date and a time and to display the date and time with a specified format.
+* **DomainUpDown** Represents a Windows spin box (also known as an up-down control) that displays string values.
+* **HScroolBar** Represents a standard Windows horizontal scroll bar.
 * [Label](./Label) Represents a standard Windows label.
 * **LinkLabel** Represents a Windows label control that can display hyperlinks.
 * **ListBox** Represents a Windows control to display a list of items.